Your Chromebook needs it’s nap time just like you need your sleep.

 It’s called the “sleep timeout” feature.
 It’ll also go to sleep mode if you close the lid so you can quickly resume working later when you flip it open again.
 Both these features are made to save your battery and make it convenient for quickly getting back to work.

-Normally, your Chromebook will shut down background processes, WiFi, and suspend apps when you close the lid or leave it idle.
+Normally, your laptop will shut down background processes, WiFi, and suspend apps when you close the lid or leave it idle.
 If you leave it in this state long enough, it’ll eventually shut down to save even more battery.

 Reasons for disabling sleep mode

 Personally, the sleep functions both work wonderfully in my opinion.
 The problem is when you need to download something or leave it on so it can perform a task or run a program.
 This is when you need to disable the sleep mode.
 Perhaps you want your Chromebook to compute even if you close the lid, this is also easily done as well.

-You may be download files, or uploading files, or maybe you have an active connection to a server and don’t want your Chromebook to constantly disconnect because it’s entering sleep mode.
+You may be download files, or uploading files, or maybe you have an active connection to a server and don’t want your laptop to constantly disconnect because it’s entering sleep mode.

 Or maybe you just want it to be on, and only shut down when you tell it to.
 If you frequently use it and need it to stay on, then disabling the sleep function is essential.
 There are many reasons why you’d want to stop your laptop from sleeping:

 - Using it to play music, movies, or other media